Zes apps · Één kwartaal Six apps · One quarter

 Wat goed werkte What worked well

-De scheiding tussen kind- en ouderinterface is zowel technisch als pedagogisch de juiste keuze.
-En dit was het eerste project waarbij de inhoud uitgebreid was doordacht vóór de bouw begon — niet "wat wil ik bouwen" als eerste vraag, maar "wat wil ik bereiken".
+Dit was het eerste project waarbij de inhoud leidend was, en niet de techniek.
+Niet "wat wil ik bouwen" als eerste vraag, maar "wat wil ik bereiken".

-The separation between child and parent interface is both technically and pedagogically the right choice.
-And this was the first project where the content was extensively thought through before the build began — not "what do I want to build" as the first question, but "what do I want to achieve".
+This was the first project where the content came first, not the technology.
+Not "what do I want to build" as the first question, but "what do I want to achieve".

 Bekijk projectpagina View project page